MichalPiotrowski0786/251020211630_Task/README.md

+# Piramida Finansowa
-# Financial pyramid scheme with diffrent values calculated for members of this structure
+Financial pyramid scheme with diffrent values calculated for members of this structure

 ## Technologies used: